(Digital art Courtesy: Hiral Varun)

 - 24th February 1986 – Foundation stone laid for Ashram Kali Temple.
 In those days, all the disciples helped with the construction doing physical labor, especially the concreting work.
 Often Amma would work with them, leading the work shifts.
 Here is a brief video clip on the construction activity:

 - 2 short films “A day with Amma” and “Amrita Sagaram” made by Neal for the purpose of introducing Amma to the west.

-- Kusuma (Gretchen) goes to USA and travels to many places in USA to show Amma’s videos and create awareness about her as a way of making preparations for Amma’s US tour.
+- Kusuma (Gretchen) goes to the USA and travels to many places in the USA to show Amma’s videos and create awareness about her as a way of making preparations for Amma’s US tour.

 1987 (Age 34)

-- 22nd March 1987 – Neal Rosner (Swami Paramatmanandapuri) and Br Balu depart from Amritapuri to USA to make prior arrangements for Amma’s US tour; They join with Kusuma and travel thousands of miles across US by van for fine tuning the visit programs.
+- 22nd March 1987 – Neal Rosner (Swami Paramatmanandapuri) and Br Balu depart from Amritapuri to the USA to make prior arrangements for Amma’s US tour; They join with Kusuma and travel thousands of miles across the US by van for fine-tuning the visit programs.

 - 15th May 1987 – Amma leaves Amritapuri for the first world tour